jherwitz/curiosity-maps/spice/README.md

-# Geographic Information System
+# SPICE

-This directory contains the Geographic Information System (GIS) interface for curiosity-maps.
+This directory contains the SPICE interface for Curiosity Maps.
-The rover's location is estimated by applying the [NAIF SPICE](http://naif.jpl.nasa.gov/naif/aboutspice.html) system to
+The rover's location is estimated by applying the [NAIF SPICE](http://naif.jpl.nasa.gov/naif/aboutspice.html) system to open NASA MSL kernels.

 ## Usage

 Build the executable:

-`gcc gis/src/locations.c -I ~/lib/cspice/include/ ~/lib/cspice/lib/cspice.a -lm -g -o bin/locations`
+`gcc spice/src/locations.c -I /path/to/lib/cspice/include/ /path/to/lib/cspice/lib/cspice.a -lm -g -o bin/locations`

 Run the executable:

-`bin/locations gis/out/locations.csv`
+`bin/locations spice/out/locations.csv`

 An example session is as follows:

-> $ bin/locations gis/out/locations.csv
+> $ bin/locations spice/out/locations.csv

-> Enter the name of the metakernel file: gis/kernels/metakernel.txt
+> Enter the name of the metakernel file: spice/kernels/metakernel.txt

 > Enter the name of the observing body: MARS